Opinion | How Schumer and McConnell can work together to reform the filibuster

 This never-ending inaction is fatal for a democracy.
 Alexander Hamilton explained in Federalist Paper 22 that “unanimity in public bodies,” or something close to it, would “destroy the energy of the government.”
 In extreme cases, it means that a minority captured by a corrupt foreign power can weaken the nation’s defense in cases of war.
 In less extreme cases, it means that things that should be done are not, and those things that are done are weakened to what everyone can agree upon.
 Sound familiar?

 Senate leaders Charles E. Schumer (D-N.Y.) and Mitch McConnell (R-Ky.) should end this downward spiral with a bipartisan compromise to significantly weaken the partisan filibuster.
-They could, for example, agree to amend the Senate rules to expand the number of senators needed to filibuster a bill — perhaps to require three members of the party that makes up a majority to be part of a filibuster.
+They could, for example, agree to amend the Senate rules to require the filibuster to be bipartisan, perhaps by requiring three members of the party that makes up a majority to take part in it.
 They could also further amend the rules to provide that any reform will not go into effect until after senators take office in 2028.
 This would ensures that neither side will know which party would be able to take advantage of the new procedures when they come into effect.

 Such reforms, once implemented, would change incentives in the Senate.
 Minorities will have a reason to negotiate with open-minded members of the majority, as they will require at least some of their backing to have any influence at all.
 Those members also have a club to wield within their own parties, as they can threaten to join the other side and hold up anything if they aren’t listened to.

-That may not change things in the current 50-50 Senate, but it would be important in a Senate with a larger majority.
+That may not change things in the current 50-50 Senate, where Democratic Sens.
+Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.) are already holding out on Democratic priorities regardless of filibuster rules, but it would be important in a Senate with a larger majority.
 A party with 55 votes, for example, would have to ensure that three of its own members don’t break ranks to join with the other side.
 This empowers the center at the expense of the extremes in both parties, which could help calm the country’s political fever.

 Republicans may be wary of this, but they should remember that it takes 60 votes to break a Senate filibuster.
 The GOP has not held 60 Senate seats after an election since the passage of the 17th Amendment in 1913.
 Maybe they can break their century-plus schneid, but maybe not.
 Better to take a risk now for the possibility of passing a transformative agenda in the future.